Master-Bros-Developers/pdf-junk/README.md

 **Generate Random PDFs with Ease!**

 This Python script (`main.py`) provides a convenient way to generate random PDF files.
-Whether you need test files for your applications or want to populate a virtual library (without copyright infringement, of course!), this tool is here to help.
+You can use this for Scribd for downloading the whole PDF for free .Or whether you need test files for your applications or want to populate a virtual library (without copyright infringement, of course!), this tool is here to help.

 **Key Features:**